 AHRC is a member of several European and trans-Atlantic multilateral research funding initiatives including:

-• Humanities in the European Research Area (HERA)
+- Humanities in the European Research Area (HERA) currently chaired by AHRC’s Director of Research

-• Joint Programming Initiative on Urban Europe (JPI UE)
+- Joint Programming Initiative on Urban Europe (JPI UE)/ Driving Urban Transitions

 Global development

 AHRC remains committed to supporting research focused on global development.
-To date, we have supported over 350 international research projects through the Global Challenges Research Fund (GCRF) and the Newton Fund, each addressing different global development challenges.
+To date, we have invested over £110 million in more than 400 international research projects through ODA funding including through the Global Challenges Research Fund (GCRF), the Newton Fund and the International Science Partnerships Fund (ISPF), each addressing different global development challenges.

 Working collaboratively with partners in the Global South, these projects are providing interdisciplinary approaches to addressing a wide range of challenge areas, including: